 This page contains information about voting in the Local Elections and the electoral system.

-- Electors vote by indicating their preferred candidate(s), and
+- Electors place ticks next to the names of their preferred candidate(s), and

 - The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of valid votes.

 - The necessary number of candidates to fill all vacancies is achieved:

 - First by counting of the first preferences;

 - Then by transfer of a proportion of votes received by any candidate where the number of votes for that candidate exceeds the quota.

 More about STV - Department of Internal Affairs